-This example has been reissued on 1 October 2020 to update it only for the second addition of the Charities SORP (FRS 102) dated October 2019.
+This example is based on the second edition of the Charities SORP (FRS 102) dated October 2019.
 The second edition of the SORP is applicable to the accounts of relevant charities for reporting periods beginning on or after 1 January 2019 (this edition consolidates the changes to the SORP for Update Bulletins 1 and 2, Update Bulletin 1 has an earlier effective date).